drewdah/heirloom-audio/README.md

-# 🎙 HeirloomAudio
+# 🎙 Heirloom Audio

 > *Record, produce, and share audiobooks with the people you love.*

-HeirloomAudio is a self-hosted web app for recording professional-quality M4B audiobooks — designed to be given as a lasting gift to family members.
+HeirloomAudio is a self-hosted web app for recording professional-quality M4B audiobooks.

 ---